 This is one of those recipes that will lend itself to a variety of dips and sauces.

 You may try our two options already mentioned.
-However, these may also be great with french dressing, teriyaki sauce, ketch up, or ranch dressing,
+However, these may also be great with French dressing, teriyaki sauce, ketch up, or ranch dressing.
+If you love ranch dressing for dipping, I urge you to whip up a quick batch of this buttermilk ranch dressing.
+It is an amazing dipping sauce.

 Sausage for Recipe

 If you want to use the Jimmy Dean Sausage and cannot find it locally, you can find it here.
-While this recipes calls for 16 oz. of Jimmy Dean Sausage, it would be delicious with a variety of meat.
+While this recipes calls for 16 oz. of Jimmy Dean Sausage Roll, it would be delicious with a variety of meat.
 Such as, regular ground pork, maple flavored pork, hamburger, or ground chicken or turkey.
+Some people have let me know that they like the spicy sausage for this recipe.
+If you like spice, go for it as it will not disappoint.
 Note: the change of meat will change the flavor of this recipe.
 But, I encourage you to try a variety to see what you and your family like best.

 Sausage & Cream Cheese Bites “Donkey Balls”